adaptiverobotic/rpi_cluster/docs/README.md

 ## Test Application

-This repository also includes the source for a [test application][test_app] that is composed of several services.
-It is a proof of concept application that demonstrates the ease of deploying a multi-service application to a Docker Swarm based infrastructure.
+I have written a [test application][test_app] that is composed of several services (client, server, and database).
+It is a proof-of-concept application that demonstrates the pros, cons, and overall process of deploying a scalable applications to a Docker Swarm based infrastructure.

 ## Deploy Scripts

-As most people who use Docker Command Line Interface (CLI) know, deploying docker containers includes a lot of repetitve work - especially when cleaning up.
-In response to this, I have written a few bash functions to address these drawbacks.
+Deploying docker containers from the command line includes a lot of repetitive work - especially when cleaning up dangling containers and volumes.
+I have written a few bash functions to address these drawbacks.

 * [Deployment][deploy.sh]
 * [Docker CLI][docker.sh]

 ## Network Attached Storage

 The repo also includes the scripts that allow me to mount directories in the  local file systems of the nodes as a [Network Attached Storage][nas] (NAS).

 **NOTE:** This is a simple NAS based on [Samba][samba] without RAID or scheduled backup.
-This implementation is not meant to be an end-all-be-all network drive solution.
-It is for easily sharing data between clients on the network.
+This implementation is not meant to be a network drive solution.
+It is for easily sharing data across network.

 [mysql]: ../docker/compose/mysql.yml
 [postgres]: ../docker/compose/postgres.yml